1

 more efficient regulation of uranium recovery.”

-[For definition of “advanced nuclear reactors” as used in section 2 of Pub.
-L. 115–439, set out above, see section 3 of Pub.
-L. 115–439, set out below.]
+[For definition of “advanced nuclear reactors” as used in [section 2 of Pub.
+L. 115–439], set out above, see [section 3 of Pub.
+L. 115–439], set out below.]

 Definitions

-Pub.
-L. 115–439, § 3, Jan.
-14, 2019, 132 Stat.
-5565, provided that: “In this Act [see Short Title of 2019 Amendment note set out under section 2011 of this title]:
+[Pub.
+L. 115–439, § 3], Jan.
+14, 2019, [132 Stat.
+5565], as amended by [Pub.
+L. 118–67, div.
+B, title II], §§ 201(a), 205(b)(2), title V, § 503(c), July 9, 2024, [138 Stat.
+1455], 1461, 1476, provided that: “In this Act [see Short Title of 2019 Amendment note set out under section 2011 of this title]:“(1)

 Advanced nuclear reactor.—

-The term ‘advanced nuclear reactor’ means a nuclear fission or fusion reactor, including a prototype plant (as defined in sections 50.2 and 52.1 of title 10, Code of Federal Regulations (as in effect on the date of enactment of this Act [Jan.
+The term ‘advanced nuclear reactor’ means a nuclear fission reactor or fusion machine, including a prototype plant (as defined in sections 50.2 and 52.1 of title 10, Code of Federal Regulations (as in effect on the date of enactment of this Act [Jan.
 14, 2019])), with significant improvements compared to commercial nuclear reactors under construction as of the date of enactment of this Act, including improvements such as—

 “(A)